Firecracker microVMs

 A control plane plus a lightweight agent on each host.
 Runs on commodity Linux with KVM — no Kubernetes, no managed cloud.
 You run the whole platform.

 Bare metal, on-prem hypervisors, or your own cloud VMs.
 No telemetry, no phone-home, no data leaving your perimeter.
-An operator dashboard ships in the box.

 from qbox import Sandbox